openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/gasstorage.md

 }
 ```

 Each top-level key (e.g., "storage", "transforms", or "edges") denotes a component type.
-The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "compressor_elec_edge", "charge_edge", etc.) when there are multiple instances.
+The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "discharge\_elec\_edge", "charge\_edge", etc.) when there are multiple instances.
 For multiple instances, a third-level key details the attributes for each instance.

 Below is an example of an input file for a gas storage asset that sets a single instance of the asset in each of the three zones, SE, MIDAT, and NE.